sinadarvi/RevitPanel/README.md

-# RevitPlugin
+# RevitPanel
-My First Revit Plugin
+My First Plugin for Revit Application
+> This plugin use a hardware to communicate with it, and take data and show processed data for monitoring.